The ASK Model of Learning

 Museums and especially the educational theme parks such as EPCOT put attitude and appetite first.
 While the exhibitry in museums have a clear objective of delivering knowledge, the over-riding objective is to make education and learning comfortable and pleasant.
 This is often not possible in the small historic heritage site with its fixed structure and architectural constraints.
 One must look to the delivery system for additional support, and in turning St.Michael’s church into a community educational activities hub, we are looking to various options:

 1. “You can lead a horse to water but you can’t make him drink….” is the old saw.
 Similarly, one can dangle a carrot in front of the donkey, but the donkey may not like carrots.
 One doesn’t learn to like by being told or cajoled.
 Too often, parents, teachers, and program developers forget this.
 American pedagogy has recognized the importance of attitude development for well over a century.
 Maria Montessori’s method came here in the middle 20th century, and John Dewey stressed it in his experimental school in Chicago prior to WWI.
-But sometimes it takes a simply acronym to change the old “knowledge-first” paradigm.
+But sometimes it takes a simple acronym to change the old “knowledge-first” paradigm.
 Just ASK! ↩︎